Sparshith/1wcprojectdemo/content/project/airghana.md

 information hubs.
 This enables skill sharing among community members who can help each other build and develop their digital skills.
 Services are not free.
 The organizations charges a small fee to cover the basic costs of operating the centers.
-The cost to users is between 1 cedi (\$0.22) to 50 cedis (\$10.99) depending on the services used.
+The cost to users is between 1 cedi (US$ 0.22) to 50 cedis (US$ 10.99) depending on the services used.
 They currently operate five centers in communities in different regions of Ghana: three in the northern region, one in the western region, and one in the central region.
 A community member that has been hired and trained